originalnicodr/CuratorDiscordBot/readme.md

 To setup this as your own bot you will need to create an `.env` file with the discord bot token inside:

 ```
-DISCORD_TOKEN=yourbotdiscordtoken
+DISCORD_TOKEN=yourDiscordBotToken
+GIT_TOKEN=githubPersonalAccessTokens
 ```

 Later you will have to change the input channel (where the bot looks up for messages) and the output channel (where the bot will send the accepted messages).
 You can change these values on runtime or change the initial values from the code.

-You can online change the curation algorithms and their values from the code.
-The info is in the **Constants** section.
+You can change the curation algorithms and their values from the code.
+The info is in the **Constants** section and at the start of each algorithm function.

-Keep in mind that you can also discriminate between different servers for the input and output channels.
+Keep in mind that you can also discriminate between different servers for the input and output channels in the **getchannel** functions.

+To change the repo where the bot will push change the link in the **Github integration**

 ## Usage